amvlab/plugins_bluesky_birds/README.md

    ADDVIS BIRDTRAFFIC
    ```

 Once both components are loaded, any created birds will appear in the simulation environment.
+Note that this plugin cannot be loaded from `settings.cfg`

 ### Bird Commands